Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the initial damage increases by 1d12 for each slot level above 1st.

 ### Wrathful Smite
-*1st-level evocation*
+*1st-level Evocation*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** Self
 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
-Additionally, if the target is a creature, it must make a Wisdom Saving Throw or be frightened of you until the spell ends.
+Additionally, if the target is a creature, it must make a Wisdom :d20-save: **Saving Throw** or be frightened of you until the spell ends.
 As an :rsc-action: **Action**, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.

 ### Zephyr Strike
-*1st-level transmutation*
+*1st-level Transmutation*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** Self